- Who is the Redeemer of God’s chosen people?

 - How did Christ, being the eternal Word of God, become human?

-Christ, the living Word of God became human by assuming a real body and a reasoning soul, being conceived by the power of the Holy Spirit in the womb of the Mary, who was a virgin, and being born of her, yet without sin; for this reason He is called the Son of God.
+Christ, the living Word of God became human by assuming a real body and a reasoning soul, being conceived by the power of the Holy Spirit in the womb of the Mary, who was a virgin, and being born of her, yet without sin.

 - What offices does Christ execute as our Redeemer?